Looking for things to know before traveling to Greece for the first time? You have come to the right place.

 For every crowded and touristic Greek island, there are several destinations that the Greeks keep for themselves.
 Instead of traveling to busy Zakynthos, Kos, or Santorini, consider some of the lesser-known islands in the Cyclades.

 Tinos, Andros, Folegandros, and Kea are every bit as stunning as Santorini and Mykonos, yet fewer people know about them.
-Halkidiki and the remote villages of Northern Greece are another example of places that the Greeks have kept a secret.
+Halkidiki and the remote villages of Northern Greece are further examples of places that the Greeks have kept a secret.

 Planning your own Greece itinerary is a much better option than organising a trip through a travel company.
 Travel companies often hugely inflate their prices to take commissions from your trip.

 It can feel as though there is so much Greece and not enough time.
 However, be mindful of how many destinations you try to fit into your Greece itinerary so you are not spending too much time in transit.

 If you have seven days to spend in Greece, try to allocate at least three days per destination.
 This is perhaps with the exception of some islands in the Saronic or the Cyclades where you can “hop” from one to another each day.